-- 2.1.2 Environmental Health Manager responsible for overseeing all work within the team including setting targets, monitoring performance, training and development.
-The role includes operational delivery functions and responding to all relevant stake-holders. - 2.1.3 Principal EHO responsible for managing the food hygiene and health and safety contracts and inspection scheme, carrying out inspections and interventions at high-risk food establishments, audits, food premises/food item complaints and investigations into food-borne illness. - 2.1.4 District EHO (0.6FTE) responsible for carrying out inspections and interventions at high-risk food establishments, audits, food premises/food item complaints and investigations into food-borne illness.
+2.1.4 Environmental Health Manager - responsible for overseeing all work within the food safety team including setting all targets, monitoring performance, training and development.
+The role includes operational delivery functions and responding to all relevant stake-holders.

+2.1.5 Principal EHO - responsible for managing the food hygiene and health and safety contractors and inspection scheme, carrying out inspections and interventions at high-risk food establishments, audits, food premises/food item complaints and investigations into food-borne illness.

+2.1.6 District EHO (0.6FTE) - responsible for carrying out inspections and interventions at high-risk food establishments, audits, food premises/food item complaints and investigations into food-borne illness.

-- 2.1.5 Three contracted EHO's also work for the authority as qualified officers authorised to carry out approximately 85% of the planned food safety interventions for the Borough.
-There is also one further officer devoted to food sampling.
-These EHO's are remunerated according to the category of food premises they inspect and the numbers of inspections undertaken, and a fixed fee applies to each food sample. - 2.1.6 Both the District EHO and the contracted EHO's carry out intervention revisits.
+2.1.7 Three contracted EHO's also work for the authority as qualified officers authorised to carry out approximately 85% of the planned food safety interventions for the Borough.
+There is also one further officer devoted to food sampling and another to food safety training who is paid as an employee.
+The EHO's carrying out interventions are remunerated according to the category of food premises they visit and the number of inspections undertaken.

+2.1.8 The Principal and District EHOs, and the contracted EHO's carry out intervention re-visits.